AlexJReid/blog/content/posts/dynamodb-complex-queries-2/index.md

 In the [previous post](/posts/dynamodb-efficient-filtering/), a paginated and filtered data model representing product comments was demonstrated.
 It was not a perfect solution as large number of redundant items were _manually_ created by our code.
 The number of permutations would increase dramatically if the queries got even slightly more complicated.

-Although this isn't a bad trade off if the queries are unlikely to change, we should iterate to see if we can do better.
+Although this isn't a bad trade off if write volume and is low queries are unlikely to get more complex, we should iterate to see if we can do better.

 > When working with DynamoDB it is better to directly address known access patterns instead of trying to build something overly generic and reusable.